Las Vegas Nevada – Homes For Sale

 More About Las Vegas Houses

-Choose your Lifestyle!
+Choose Your Housing Lifestyle!

 Older neighborhoods surround Downtown Las Vegas with multifamily, smaller homes, and old-time luxury estates.
 Nellis Air Force Area has a multitude of mid-sized homes that are both affordable and near the base.

 Top Las Vegas Realtors

 I am Kurt Grosse with Realty One Group.
-Having lived in Las Vegas since 1988, I have seen many changes and am proud to call Las Vegas home.
+Having lived in Las Vegas since 1988, I have seen many changes in the homes for sale in Las Vegas, Nevada.
+Homes for sale have evolved into well-built beautiful properties.
+I am proud to call Las Vegas home.

 My Realtor wife Terri and I joined forces in 1996 and quickly became Top-Producing Las Vegas Realtors who go above and beyond the norm.
 We focus on how we can protect our clients.